cockroachdb/docs/cockroachcloud/cluster-overview-page.md

 ## Usage this month

 The **Usage this month** panel displays your cluster usage statistics for the current month.
+You can click [**Estimate usage cost**](serverless-cluster-management.html#estimate-usage-cost) to open a tool that estimates your monthly costs based on your workload during a selected time frame.

 | Field         | Description                                                                                                                                                                                                                                                                      |
 |---------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|